Skip to content

 INFO

 Follow these steps in order.
-The installer generates migrations, an initializer, and an Avo resource for you.
+The installer generates a migration, an initializer, and an Avo resource for you.

 1. Install the gem